climbjh/SF-error-logger/README.md

 ErrorLogging.resultsByError(sr);
 ```

-If you want to capture all errors in one log with associated ID's or indexes (depending on operation),
+If you want to capture all errors in one log with associated IDs or indexes (depending on operation),
 use the .resultsByID() method:

 ```